 The stator and the rotor are the two main parts of the synchronous motor.
 The stator is the stationary part of the motor and the rotor is their rotating part.
 The stator is excited by the three-phase supply, and the rotor is excited by the DC supply.

 The term excitation means the magnetic field induces in the stator and rotor of the motor.
 The main aim of the excitation is to convert the stator and rotor into an electromagnet.

-The three-phase supply induces the north and south pole on the stator.
+The three-phase supply induces the north and south poles on the stator.
 The three-phase supply is sinusoidal.
-The polarity (positive and negative) of their wave changes after every half cycle and because of this reason the north and south pole also varies.
+The polarity (positive and negative) of their wave changes after every half cycle and because of this reason, the north and south pole also varies.
 Thus, we can say that the rotating magnetic field develops on the stator.

 The magnetic field develops on the rotor because of the DC supply.
 The polarity of the DC supply becomes fixed, and thus the stationary magnetic field develops on the rotor.
 The term stationary means their north and south pole remains fixed.

 The speed at which the rotating magnetic field rotates is known as the synchronous speed.
 The synchronous speed of the motor depends on the frequency of the supply and the number of poles of the motor.

 When the opposite pole of the stator and rotor face each other, the force of attraction occurs between them.
 The attraction force develops the torque in the anti-clockwise direction.
 The torque is the kind of force that moves the object in rotation.
 Thus, the poles of the rotor dragged towards the poles of the stator.